cdeck3r/3DScanner/docs/autosetup_scripts.md

 This project utilizes a ssh login using key-based authentication.
 At the same time it disables password logins.
 As a result, the system still provides a shell to run scripts from remote, while having a secured access policy.

 Despite the disabled login, the script `src/autosetup/remote_bash.sh` utilizes the key-based authentication to start a remote bash shell.
-Run the following command on the dev system to find yourself on the node's shell prompt.
+Run the following command with the node name provided on the dev system to find yourself on the node's shell prompt.

 ```bash
 src/autosetup/remote_bash.sh <node name, e.g. camnode-dca632b40802>